-A high level of design quality was required to achieve the rezoning of this site from a previously approved eighteen-storey height to a forty one-storey luxury hotel and residential building.
+A high level of design quality was required to achieve the rezoning of this site from a previously approved 18 storey height to a 41 storey luxury hotel and residential building.
 Essential to the success of the project is the preservation and adaptive re-use of a building on the site that was originally constructed as a single family home.
-It provides the front entrance to the project’s hotel component while maintaining a vestige of the streetscape that gives the district its unique character.
-New wings on either side of the historical façade mimic the scale and proportions of the historical centrepiece and enclose a hotel and residential drop-off on the north side and the entrance to the hotel bar and restaurant on the south side.
-Above the masonry base, state-of-the art glass curtain wall cladding defines the hotel function rooms: a restaurant on the second floor and meeting rooms on the third.
+The restored building provides the front entrance to the hotel while maintaining a vestige of the streetscape that gives the district its unique character.
+New wings on either side of the heritage facade mimic the scale and proportions of the historical centerpiece and enclose a hotel and residential drop-off on the north side and the entrance to the hotel bar and restaurant on the south side.
+Above the masonry base, state-of-the-art glass curtain wall cladding defines the hotel function rooms: a restaurant on the second floor and meeting rooms on the third floor.
 A screen of vertical fins visually unifies the hotel guestroom floors with the residential floors above.
 The screen transforms into a support system for a glass windscreen that shields the rooftop lounge and outdoor pool.
 Bisha sets a new standard for boutique hotels in Toronto and provides an environment of unparalleled quality in pursuit of this goal.

 Photography by: Richard Seck